Bias Response Team (BRT)

 What Should be Reported:

-BRT deals with bias-motivated incidents that involve race, nationality, religion, gender, age, etc.
+BRT deals with bias-motivated incidents that involve race, nationality, religion, gender, gender identification, age, etc.

 Examples of such incidents: